raychz/tabify-server/README.md

 ### Debugging

 To debug, copy and paste the .vscode folder in this repo to the root directory of your Tabify project.
 The backend folder in this root directory should be named 'tabify-server' in order for the backend debugger to work.
-The frontend folder in this root directoy should be named 'tabify' in order for the frontend debugger to work.
+The frontend folder in this root directoy (ionic 5) should be named 'tabify' in order for the frontend debugger to work.
 The fullstack debugger will launch both the backend and the frontend scripts and debug both at the same time.

 ## Running the tests